 It's CHRISTMASSSS!
 (Yes, we're excited too).
-It's also the school holidays and we've rounded-up the best Christmas movies that you - and your kids - can watch on Netflix, Amazon Prime, and Now TV to help cheer you up.
+To celebrate, we've rounded-up the best Christmas movies that you - and your kids - can watch on Netflix, Amazon Prime, Disney Plus and Now TV to help cheer you up.
 So get the mulled wine and mince pies ready and tune in to these brilliant (and often extremely cheesy) Christmas movies.

 Remember that even if you're not signed up to one of these streaming services, it's worth checking if they have one of your favourites available - each of them offers a free trial, so you can sign up for Christmas and cancel in January without ever paying a penny.